cloudspannerecosystem/spanner-change-watcher/samples/spanner-change-watcher-samples/README.md

     });
 watcher.startAsync().awaitRunning();
 ```

-### Further Samples
-Take a look at [Samples.java](../samples/spanner-change-watcher-samples/src/main/java/com/google/cloud/spanner/watcher/sample/Samples.java)
-for additional examples of more advanced use cases.

-## Limitations
-* Spanner Change Watcher and Spanner Change Publisher use [commit timestamps](https://cloud.google.com/spanner/docs/commit-timestamp) to determine when a
-  change has occurred.
-They cannot be used on tables that do not include a commit timestamp.
-* Deletes are not detected, unless these are soft deletes that only update a deleted flag in the corresponding table.
-* Spanner Change Watcher polls tables for changes.
-Polling on larger tables can take some time and cause some delay
-  before a change is detected.
-The default poll interval is 1 second and is configurable.
-It does support sharding to
-  lower the load on large tables.
-Take a look at the samples for more information.
-* Spanner Change Watcher emits changes on a row level basis, including the commit timestamp of the change.
-It does not
-  emit an even containing all changes of a single transaction.
-If that is needed, the client application will need to
-  group the row level changes together based on the commit timestamp.
-* Spanner Change Watcher is not a managed solution and does not come with Cloud Spanner's SLO.

 ## Support Level
 Please feel free to report issues and send pull requests, but note that this